tue-robotics/r5cop_demo/README.md

 ## Additional
 1. Push object picture of unknown object to operator and ask whether the robot should clean the object or not

+## Flow
+1. Map the environment using GUI (trash-bin, table1, table2, block1, block2) [prio]
+2. Start cleanup task using GUI
+3. Share world model with x80sv
+4. See workflow diagram
+5. Demo should be able to run for hours [prio] (robustness)